MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 When exported to a PDF, the org file reads the BibTeX file with formatting set by the *apacannx.bst* file.
 The top of the output PDF looks like the following:

-## Install instructions for Overleaf.com
+## Drag-and-Drop install instructions for Overleaf.com

 This is the fastest way to explore the features of this template.
-The files in Modular-Annotated-Bibliography-BibTeX-Overleaf.zip have been configured for running on Overleaf.
+The files in *Modular-Annotated-Bibliography-BibTeX-Overleaf.zip* have been configured for running on Overleaf.

-Download the zip file: Modular-Annotated-Bibliography-BibTeX-Overleaf.zip.
+1. Download the zip file: Modular-Annotated-Bibliography-BibTeX-Overleaf.zip.
-Upload this zip file into a new project on Overleaf.
+2. Upload this zip file into a new project on Overleaf.

 The file mabib0573.tex will compile automatically to a PDF.
 The compile job should be free of warnings.